 - Pineapple juice

 - Sugar if you want it extra sweet

 - Fruit items to garnish (if desired)

 Combine cranberry juice, pineapple juice, and sugar.
 Stir until sugar is dissolved.

-Take a little bit of that concentrate (about 2 cups) and pour into a ring mold or ice cube trays and freeze.
+Take a little bit of that concentrate (about 2 cups) and pour it into a ring mold or ice cube tray and freeze.

 The rest of it, we put in gallon jugs and place in the fridge until we are ready for it.
 Usually, we have to take it somewhere so keeping it in gallon jugs makes that easier.

 When ready to serve, grab a gorgeous punch bowl and mix one recipe’s worth of punch concentrate with 2 liters of ginger ale.